West Cumbria

 Jennings will be creating several new jobs including the appointment of a Head Brewer and a brewing team.

-New Managing Director is Chris France, founder of the speciality beer retailer Beer Hawk.
+New Managing Director is Chris France, founder of the speciality beer retailer Beer Hawk, which is now owned by global beer company AB Inbev and now trades as Perfect Draft.
 Chris grew up in the Lake District.

 This lovely photo was taken by local lady Raegan Blacker.